Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Dallas and its opponents have gone over the current 51-point total in four of five games (80%) this season.
+- Dallas and its opponents have combined to score more than 50.5 points in four of five games this season.

-- New England's games have yet to go over 51 points this season.
+- New England and its opponents have not yet combined to score more than 50.5 points in a game this season.

-- The two teams combine to average 53.2 points per game, 2.2 more than the total in this contest.
+- The two teams combine to average 53.2 points per game, 2.7 more than the over/under in this contest.

-- These two squads combine to allow 41.8 points per game, 9.2 fewer than this contest's over/under.
+- These two squads combine to surrender 41.8 points per game, 8.7 fewer than this contest's over/under.

-- The Cowboys and their opponents have scored an average of 52.6 points per game in 2020, 1.6 more than Sunday's total.
+- Cowboys games this season feature an average total of 52.6 points, a number 2.1 points higher than Sunday's over/under.

-- The 43.7 PPG average total in Patriots games this season is 7.3 points fewer than this game's over/under.
+- The 50.5 total in this game is 6.8 points higher than the 43.7 average total in Patriots games this season.

 Cowboys stats and trends